Marty-Marley/HCM-Project/README.md

 * Prisma sits on top of the database.
 * You can host the database locally with Docker.
 MySQL / Postgres / MongoDB
 * Prisma also offer a free service to host the db externally.
 As a demo server with limited space and requests over time (10 per 10s)

+TODO:
+* Basic sign in / up.
+* Authentication with JWT
+* Hashing passwords on server